mvfc/tuya-ipc-terminal/README.md

 ### 📦 Docker Compose

-For the initial setup, using the password method, run an interactive setup on a temporary container for creating the authentication files (replace with your region/email) same as the setup for normal docker:
+For the initial setup, run an interactive setup on a temporary container for creating the authentication files (replace with your region/email) same as the setup for normal docker:
 ```
 docker build -t tuya_ipc:latest && docker run --rm -it -v ./tuya_data:/app/.tuya_data tuya_ipc:latest ./tuya-ipc-terminal auth add eu-central user@example.com
 ```